cubeparty/cubepartyinvite.github.io/README.md

 # How to use
 fork & modify

-Create function based on knot.js, load it on html and push to effects with enabled flag set true.
-Modify the control timeline to fit you needs.
+Create function based on knot.js, load it on html and push to effects with _enabled_ flag set true.
+Modify the control timeline to fit your needs.

 TBD more configuration options so that forking would not be needed.